 Tectia Server for IBM z/OS is a client/server security solution based on the Secure Shell protocol.
 It provides secure file transfer, secure shell access, remote shell command execution, and TCP and FTP tunneling.
-Together with Tectia Client and ConnectSecure on Windows, it provides transparent secure TN3270 connections.
+Together with Tectia Client on Windows, it provides secure tunneling for TN3270 connections.

-The server component of Tectia Server 6.6 for IBM z/OS is based on Tectia Server 4.3 but it has the same advanced file transfer features as Tectia Server 6.6 on Unix platforms.
+The server component of Tectia Server 6.7 for IBM z/OS is based on Tectia Server 4.3 but it has the same advanced file transfer features as Tectia Server 6.7 on Unix platforms.

-The client components of Tectia Server 6.6 for IBM z/OS are based on Tectia Client 6.6 and they support the same advanced file transfer features as Tectia ConnectSecure 6.6 on Unix platforms.
+The client components of Tectia Server 6.7 for IBM z/OS are based on Tectia Client 6.7 and they support the same advanced file-transfer features as Tectia Client 6.7 on Unix platforms.

-Tectia Server 6.6 for IBM z/OS runs on z/OS (the supported z/OS versions are listed in Section 2.1.1).
+Tectia Server 6.7 for IBM z/OS runs on z/OS (the supported z/OS versions are listed in Section 2.1.1).
 It is installed to z/OS Unix System Services (USS), but it can be run in the native environment (hereafter MVS) and process files of the native file system.